rust-embedded/discovery-mb2/mdbook/src/06-registers/type-safe-manipulation.md

 ```

-All these newtypes and closures sound like they'd generate large, bloated programs but, if you
+All these newtypes and closures sound like they'd generate large, bloated programs.
+If you actually
-actually compile the program in release mode with [LTO] enabled, you'll see that it produces exactly
+compile the program in release mode with [LTO] enabled, though, you'll see exactly the same
-the same instructions that the "unsafe" version that used `write_volatile` and hexadecimal addresses
+instructions that the "unsafe" version that used `write_volatile` and hexadecimal addresses had!
-did!

 [LTO]: https://en.wikipedia.org/wiki/Interprocedural_optimization